bonfire-networks/CommonsPub-Server/DEPLOY.md

 By default, the back-end listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

+The MoodleNet frontend is a seperate app: https://gitlab.com/moodlenet/clients/react